 |The University of Michigan – Ann Arbor, US||#9|

 Which Country is Best for International Relations Courses and Why?

 The USA is one of the best countries to study international relations courses.
 There are some other countries as well which are considered to be best for studying international relations-

 Also Read: Masters in International Relations in USA

 As mentioned above, the international relations field provides a lot of lucrative career opportunities.
 Here is a brief about some of the career opportunities you can look for after completing your international relations degree course-

-Foreign Affairs Analyst – Foreign affairs analysts have an expertise in one or more areas of international relations and they use this expertise to perform research which may have an impact on policies and positions of governments, MNCs and humanitarian organizations worldwide.
+Foreign Affairs Analyst – Foreign affairs analysts have expertise in one or more areas of international relations and they use this expertise to perform research that may have an impact on policies and positions of governments, MNCs and humanitarian organizations worldwide.
 They help private organizations formulate their policies so that it matches with what’s going around the world.
-A foreign affairs analyst can earn from INR 5,00,000- INR 7,00,000 at an entry level job.
+A foreign affairs analyst can earn from INR 5,00,000- INR 7,00,000 at an entry-level job.

 International Lawyer – An international lawyer is an attorney who fights and clears international disputes in the International Court of Justice.
 The disputes may be political, social or business and usually international lawyers like to specialize in a certain field.
 They are also involved in solving disputes between nations in the international court and this clearly tells about the serious nature of the job.
 An average international lawyer earns around INR 12,00,000 p.a.

 Demographer – Demographers are population specialists who study the makeup, distribution and trends of the population.
 Their job also involves making observations about the causes and effects of population changes by conducting research surveys and studying the trend of population changes.
 As a demographer, you will also have the opportunity of working with several government organizations as well.
 Average salary of a demographer ranges between INR 5,00,000- INR 6,00,000 p.a.